ADLINK/sema-linux/README.md

-**Note:** All of source code is free to use. it includes SEMA driver, EAPI library, and utility.
+**Note:** All of source code is free to use which including SEMA driver, EAPI library, and utility.

 <br>